kjustin2/Royala/README.md

 # Royala
-An RPG to demonstrate the possibilities of game design within a C++ framework with Visual Studio tools
+A RPG to demonstrate the possibilities of game design within a C++ framework with Visual Studio tools.